Chapter 302A — Minnesota Business Corporation Act

 Vacancies

-Sets rules for filling board vacancies caused by death, resignation, or removal.
+Sets default rules for filling board vacancies caused by death, resignation, removal, or disqualification of a director, …

 302A.231